Course Descriptions

 COMP 265 Cognitive Science Cognitive science is the interdisciplinary study of mind and the nature of intelligence.
 It is a rapidly evolving field that deals with information processing, intelligent systems, complex cognition, and large-scale computation.
 The scientific discipline lies in the overlapping areas of neuroscience, psychology, computer science, linguistics and philosophy.
 Students will learn the basic physiological and psychological mechanisms and computational algorithms underlying different cognitive phenomena.
 This course is designed mostly for psychology and computer science students, but other students interested in interdisciplinary thinking might take the course.
 PSYC-101 or COMP-101 All course prerequisites must be met with a minimum grade of C-.

 COMP 305 Software Development This course focuses on software development methods and practices.
 Topics include traditional and agile software engineering approaches, common processes and tools, database concepts, user interface design, and professional standards and ethics.
 Students will analyze existing code, develop and refactor code, develop test cases, interact with a relational database, and work on large projects within a team.
-Must have taken COMP-210
+COMP-210.
+All course prerequisites must be met with a minimum grade of C-.

 COMP 320 Principles of Programming Languages Study of programming language concepts and paradigms.
 Students will look at the historical progression of language design, study the distinctive characteristics of major programming paradigms, discuss design decisions and tradeoffs, and develop fluency in a new language.
 Typical topics include syntactic and semantic differences among languages, type theory, static and dynamic binding of variables, and scope rules.
 This course is offered annually.
 COMP-210 All course prerequisites must be met with a minimum grade of C-.

 COMP 395 Ranking As a Social Game Ranking of people, schools, products, countries and just about everything else is part of our daily life.
 We like to compare ourselves to others and see who is stronger, richer, better, cleverer.
 Our love for comparison led to our fad to make rankings.
 Ranking is about becoming more organized and we like the idea of being more organized!
 We are in a paradoxical relationship with ranking: ''ranking is good because it is informative and objective; ranking is bad because it is biased and subjective, and occasionally, even manipulated."
 The cognitive science and social psychology of ranking will be discussed.
-Take COMP-210 or PSYC-301;
+COMP-210 or PSYC-301.
+All course prerequisites must be met with a minimum grade of C-.

 COMP 400 Automata, Formal Languages, and Computability Study of automata as mathematical models of computation; of formal languages, which play a central role in the specification and translation of programming languages; and of the fundamental capabilities and limitations of computers.
 This course is offered in the spring of odd-numbered years.
 MATH-250 or MATH-330, and one unit of computer science.
 All course prerequisites must be met with a minimum grade of C-.